Skip to main content

 Master's 17.7%

 Source: Drawn up by Eurydice España-rediE (INEEMEFD) based on the indicators of beneficiaries of general grants from the National Government and the Basque Country for bachelor's and master's degree studies in public universities.
 Integrated University Information System (SIIU).
-General Secretariat for Universities.
+General Secretariat for Universities (last accessed 27/02/2026).

 Grants and financial support for PhD students under the State Sub-programme for Training, Attraction and Retention of Talent

-The State Sub-programme for Training, Attraction and Retention of Talent is part of the State Human Resources Programme which is integrated within the State Plan for Scientific and Technical Research and Innovation (PEICTI) 2024-2027, an instrument of the General State Administration for the development and achievement of the objectives of the Spanish Strategy for Science and Technology and Innovation (EECTI).
+The State Sub-programme for Training, Attraction and Retention of Talent is part of the State Human Resources Programme which is integrated within the State Plan for Scientific and Technical Research and Innovation (PEICTI) 2024-2027.
+Its objective is to strengthen the Spanish Science, Technology and Innovation System (SECTI) by promoting the attraction and retention of talent, the quality of R&D, knowledge transfer, and innovative activity.

 The specific objectives of this programme are:

 • SO 1.
-Strengthen the SECTI's capacity to train, attract and retain talent, giving priority to stable employment and appropriate working conditions.
+Strengthen the SECTI's capacity to train, attract and retain talent, promoting stable employment and good working conditions.

 • SO 2.
 Encourage and recognise the development of scientific, technical and technological careers.